-We highly recommend you venture as far north as possible in the Nordic region to enjoy greater chances of seeing the Auroral display of swift colour changes.
+We highly recommend you venture as far north as possible to enjoy greater chances of seeing the auroral display of swift colour changes.

-Although deemed an extremely rare sighting and not the usual norm, it is not unheard of that sightings of the Northern Lights have been seen from as south as the Norwegian capital, Oslo.
+Although deemed an extremely rare sighting and not the usual norm, it is not unheard of that viewings of the Northern Lights have been seen from as south as the Norwegian capital, Oslo.

 Nevertheless, anywhere within or north of the Arctic Circle is a prime destination for uncovering the celestial veil of greens, pinks, purples and sometimes even blue swirls throughout the sky.